-- Use your favorite shredded cheese or combination of cheeses like sharp cheddar, mozzarella, Gouda, Monterey Jack.
+- Use your favorite shredded cheese or a combination of cheeses like sharp cheddar, mozzarella, Gouda, and Monterey Jack.
 The options and combinations are endless.

 - If you’d like a meaty quiche, adding cooked and crumbled sausage or cooked and diced bacon would be delicious.

 - Feel free to use your favorite pie crust recipe or store-bought crust for any of your quiches.